Is Tap Water Safe? (aka Is There Prozac In Your Drinking Water?)

 Water is Crucial for Good Health

-We all learned in school that our bodies are made up primarily of water.
-But did you know that our bodies are about 55-60% water?
-And water’s function in our bodies is critical to good health.
+Did you know that our bodies are about 55-60% water?
+Water's function in our bodies is critical to good health.

-• It assists in flushing waste mainly through urination
+- Assists in flushing waste mainly through urination.

 We Drink Water Every Day

-It’s one things to eat the occasional hot dog.
-But it’s another to drink contaminated water each and every day.
+It's one thing to eat an occasional hot dog.
+But it's another to drink contaminated water each and every day.

-I personally know many people who are very concerned about healthy living.
-They buy organic, or at least whole foods, but they drink unfiltered tap water.
+I mean, does it really make sense to buy organic, or at least whole foods, but then drink unfiltered tap water?

 Water is certainly the item that we consume the most of by volume and by weight.
 So it makes sense that we pay the most attention to it, over and above everything else.
-In my opinion, it is the most important thing that we must change on our path towards health, with the exception of considering the quality of the air that we breathe.
+In my opinion, it's one of the most important things we must change on our path towards health, air quality being another.

-City water departments clean the water by filtration and sterilization, but actually even the sterilization is part of the problem due to what’s left behind as byproducts.
+City water departments clean the water by filtration and sterilization, but the truth is that even the sterilization is part of the problem due to what's left behind as byproducts.

 Following is a list of things that are in your tap water, some of which will likely shock you.